Typhoon Kate: Philippines

+Mindanao is situated outside the typhoon belt due to its close proximity to the equator.
+Typhoons rarely hit the island, often curving northward and making landfall in the more northern parts of the country.
+When Kate made landfall in southern Mindanao, the large loss of life from the typhoon is thought to be related to the lack of tropical cyclone experience for its residents.

 In southern Mindanao, over 5,000 houses and other such structures were damaged or destroyed by storm surge, heavy rains and strong winds produced by Typhoon Kate.
 Damage from the storm was estimated at $50 million, making it one of the costliest typhoons on record at the time.
 A total of 631 people were confirmed to have been killed by the storm and 284 others were listed as missing, ranking Kate as one of the deadliest typhoons to strike the Philippines at the time.
-An American newspaper, The Lewiston Daily Sun (now known as the Sun Journal) incorrectly dubbed Kate as the deadliest typhoon to ever hit the Philippines; however, typhoons Amy and Trix in the early 1950s had higher death tolls compared to Kate (991 and 995 respectively), while the 1881 Haiphong typhoon was believed to have killed 20,000 people in the Philippines.
-The newspaper also erroneously mentioned that the previous deadliest typhoon was a storm in the 1960s which killed 200 people in Manila – possibly referring to either Tropical Storm Lucille in 1960 or Typhoon Winnie in 1964.
-The large loss of life from the typhoon is thought to be related to the lack of tropical cyclone experience for residents in southern Mindanao.
-It was only 42 years later that another major typhoon, Typhoon Bopha, made landfall in southeastern Mindanao.
+An American newspaper, The Lewiston Daily Sun (now known as the Sun Journal) erroneously dubbed Kate as the deadliest typhoon to ever hit the Philippines, as the 1867 Angela typhoon and typhoons Amy and Trix in the early 1950s had higher death tolls compared to Kate (higher than 900 fatalities).
+The paper also erroneously stated that the previous deadliest typhoon in the Philippines was a storm in the 1960s which killed 200 people in Manila – possibly referring to either Tropical Storm Lucille in 1960, Typhoon Patsy in 1962 or Typhoon Winnie in 1964.

 Initial reports from the Red Cross indicated that at least 150 homes were destroyed within hours of Kate's landfall.
-Telecommunication was lost to much of the region as power lines were felled by high winds.
+Telecommunication was lost to much of the region as power lines were down after being pummeled by high winds.
 Within a day of the storm's passage, the death toll had reached 13 with 29 others missing and was expected to increase.